carlsmith23/POL42340g1/README.md

 9. Make sure you have your branch selected then press "Commit All & Push".
 This saves all your changes to anything in the entire Repl and uploads them to the group Github.
 10. You can commit as often or as little as you like, but each commit creates a version of your file that you will be able to revert back to if you need to so its a good idea to commit before you make any big changes.

+### Important:
+To keep things simple, I put all the lab files in one folder so we don't have to have a Github repo for each individual lab.
+The problem is that Replit.com doesn't like to have more than one project in a Repl.
+This works just fine if you are using anything else, but I had to make a small workaround to make sure that the Run button on replit works with the repo.

+1. When you start a lab, open the "main.py" file.
+Change the line that reads "import lab1" to "import lab2" or whatever number you are working on.
+This just tells the Repl Run button which file to run.
+2. Write your code in the file named for that lab and run as normal

 ### Checking Github:
 1. If you want to see your branch or anybody else's, go to https://github.com/carlsmith23/POL42340g1/ and you will see the main repository.